-The impact of clouds on solar generation is not straightforward as there are several attributes in clouds such as the thickness, altitude (i.e., height from the ground) that can affect the generation from a PV site.
+The impact of clouds on solar generation is not straightforward as there are several attributes in clouds such as the thickness, altitude (i.e., height from the ground) that can affect the generation from a PV site \cite{HOU2025126243}.
 For example, \citet{Barbieri2017VeryReview} discussed seven types of clouds that can affect solar generation.
-Infrared and visible satellite images are useful data sources in inferring cloud attributes such as cloud thickness and altitude levels \cite{Ajith2021DeepData, Si2021PhotovoltaicPosition}.
+Infrared and visible satellite images are useful data sources for inferring cloud attributes such as cloud thickness and altitude levels \cite{Ajith2021DeepData, Si2021PhotovoltaicPosition}.
 Visible images are captured through sensors that measure the reflected solar radiation from clouds, while infrared images are captured by measuring the heat radiating from the cloud tops.
-Therefore, infrared images show clouds during both day and night as they are not dependent on the solar radiation.
-Infrared images are useful to distinguish high vs low altitude clouds while thin vs thick clouds are distinguishable using visible images.
+As a result, infrared images can depict cloud cover during both day and night as they are not dependent on the solar radiation.
+Infrared images are particularly useful to distinguish high vs low altitude clouds while thin vs thick clouds are distinguishable using visible images.
 While many studies have focused on visible satellite images, limited work has focused on infrared images \cite{Ajith2021DeepData, Cheng2022Short-termInterest} that are useful in inferring some information on cloud altitudes.
 Despite using infrared imagery, studies in the literature have not investigated the impact of different cloud values inferred from infrared imagery that may correspond to high or low clouds.
 Thus, through this work, we also intend to shed some light on this direction.

+To effectively use cloud attribute information for solar forecasting, it is necessary to accurately model and forecast the spatiotemporal evolution of clouds.
 Various methods have been used to forecast cloud movement that range from traditional image processing methods (e.g., optical flow method \cite{Fu2021SkyForecasting}, particle image velocimetry \cite{Cheng2022Short-termInterest}) to more recently deep learning methods \cite{Si2021PhotovoltaicPosition}.
 In the following section, we specifically discuss solar forecasting studies using cloud imagery and deep learning methods that are relevant to the work presented in this paper.